Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Instant

 </div>

 As you curse your foe, they stumble and gasp for air.
-Make a Prowess attack against a creature within range.
+Make a special attack against Prowess against a creature within range.
 If it hits, deal 1d4 + Presence air damage and apply 1 stack blunted.

 ### Curse of Asphyxiation - Miracle